Netflix Australia Review: Is the Aussie offering worth it?

 Choose your own adventure

 Pricing may have been the only blip on Netflix's record.
-While the price hike wasn't dramatic and still closely mirrors Stan's subscription fees, it was a little dastardly of Netflix to tack on an extra 20% on its Premium plan under the guise of the new GST on digital services.
+While the price hike wasn't dramatic and still closely mirrors Stan's subscription fees, it was a little dastardly of Netflix to tack on an extra 20% on its Premium plan under the guise of the new GST on digital services back in 2017.
 If Netflix wanted to up Australian prices, it should have been more upfront about it.
 It did, after all, push Australia down 161 places on the Netflix affordability scale.